Qarik-Group/operator-workshop/student/lab-3/README.md

 NOTE: This will take between 20 to 25 minutes to complete, please ensure your session will not be interrupted during this time.

+During the deployment of cf either we go to lunch or break or we define:

+* a simple define orgs, spaces, users

 ## CF CLI